Piran: History

 At the end of the 19th century and the beginning of the 20th century, Piran was an Austro-Hungarian town with over 15,000 inhabitants, roughly the same size as nearby Koper.
 Around 80% of the population was ethnically and culturally Italian, with a Slovene minority of around 15%.
 It was a flourishing market and spa town with good transport connections.
 The first trolleybus line in the Balkans was introduced to public service on 24 October 1909 in Piran.
 In 1912, it was replaced by a tramway that operated on the same route till 1953.

 After the First World War, together with Trieste and all Istria, the town was ceded to Italy.
 There were no particular events in those years, until Italy entered the Second World War in 1940.
-With the defeat of the Axis powers and the rise of Tito's rule, Piran was assigned to the Free Territory of Trieste, Zone B, under Yugoslavian administration.
+With the defeat of the Axis powers and the rise of Tito's rule, Piran was assigned to the Free Territory of Trieste, Zone B, under Yugoslavian administration, changing the official name in "Piran".
 The town was annexed to Yugoslavia in 1954, according to the London Memorandum signed together with Italy.
 A significant part of Piran's population chose to emigrate to Italy or abroad in the final phase of the Istrian–Dalmatian exodus, rather than stay in socialist Yugoslavia.
-The annexation to Yugoslavia was finally ratified with the Osimo Treaty in 1975, signed by Italy as well.
+The annexation to Yugoslavia was finally ratified with the Osimo Treaty in 1975, with the municipality becoming part of the Socialist Republic of Slovenia.
+Until the mid-20th century, Italian was the dominant language, but it was replaced by Slovene following the Istrian exodus.
 Since 1991, Piran has been part of independent Slovenia.

 On 24 October 2010, Slovenia became the first country of former communist Europe to elect a black mayor.
 The physician Peter Bossman, who came from Ghana in the late 1970s, was elected the Mayor of Piran.
 He officially took office at the first constitutional meeting of the Municipal Council on 12 November 2010, succeeding Tomaž Gantar.
 He represents the Social Democrats.

 The territorial claims of Croatia and Slovenia in the Gulf of Piran remain an important matter of debate in the Croatia–Slovenia border disputes that began after the dissolution of Yugoslavia.